Princeton Pregnancy Discrimination Lawyers

 Your Rights Against Pregnancy Discrimination in New Jersey

-The Pregnancy Discrimination Act (PDA) is the federal law that provides protection to pregnant employees.
+The Pregnancy Discrimination Act (PDA) is a federal law that provides protection to pregnant employees.
 It amended Title VII of the Civil Rights Act of 1964, making it illegal for employers with 15 or more employees to discriminate on the basis of pregnancy, childbirth, or related medical conditions.
 In other words, if you are a woman who is affected by your pregnancy, and your employer is covered by this law, you are to be treated the same way as other applicants or employees who are similar in their inability or ability to work.

-Comprehensive New Jersey Pregnancy Discrimination Protections
+New Jersey Pregnancy Discrimination Protections

 The New Jersey Law Against Discrimination (NJLAD) law provides even greater protections to pregnant employees or employees who are affected by their pregnancy, regardless of whether or not they are disabled by the pregnancy.
 In fact, employers in New Jersey are obligated to provide requested accommodations to pregnant employees under the New Jersey Pregnant Worker's Fairness Act (PWFA), which amends the NJLAD.
 The PWFA covers all employers in New Jersey, regardless of their size, other than federal employers.

 This law goes further than the federal PDA and the Americans with Disabilities Act (ADA) do in protecting pregnant workers.
 While the PDA and the ADA require employers to treat pregnant employees the same as they would other workers who have short-term disabilities, New Jersey requires employers to go further.
 There is no minimum employee requirement, and the law allows you to sue an employer for pregnancy discrimination.
-Employers may be held liable if they treat a female employee whom they know, or should have known, is affected by pregnancy in any way, less favorably than a similarly situated worker who is not pregnant.
+Employers may be held liable if they treat a female employee whom they know, or should have known, is affected by pregnancy in any way less favorably than a similarly situated worker who is not pregnant.
 Our pregnancy discrimination lawyers can help Jersey City residents and employees bring a claim on this basis.

 Accommodations for Pregnancy-Related Conditions